aim-uofa/AdelaiDet/configs/BAText/README.md

 You can also evalute the json result file offline following the [evaluation_example_scripts](https://universityofadelaide.box.com/shared/static/e3yha5080jzvjuyfeayprnkbu265t3hr.zip), including an example of how to evaluate on a custom dataset.
 If you want to measure the ***inference time***, please change --num-gpus to 1.

+### Standalone BezierAlign Warping
+If you are insteresting in warping a curved instance into a rectangular format independantly, please refer to the example script [here](https://github.com/Yuliang-Liu/bezier_curve_text_spotting#bezieralign-example).

 # Cite

 ```BibTeX